tempname1024/crane/README.md

 Goals of the project are to be minimal, support data portability (no databases or app-proprietary formats), and secure.
-Paper "categories" are simply directories created on the filesystem, and paper metadata taken directly from the [doi.org](https://www.doi.org/) API and written verbatim.
+Paper "categories" are simply directories created on the filesystem, and paper metadata is taken directly from the [doi.org](https://www.doi.org/) API and written verbatim.

-A screenshot of the interface can be [found here](screenshots/admin.png).
+A screenshot of the admin interface can be [found here](screenshots/admin.png).

 ## Installation